Camotes Islands: European contact

-All are provided with fowls, swine, a few goats, beans, and a kind of root resembling the potatoes of Sancto Domingo, called by the natives camotes."
-This remark is itself remarkable in that "camote" is the Hispanicized form of the Nahuatl (indigenous Mexican) word for "sweet potato", indicating a prior visit by a Spanish ship from Mexico.
+He also wrote that the natives possessed "fowls, swine, a few goats, beans, and a kind of root resembling the potatoes of Sancto Domingo, called by the natives camotes."
+This remark is itself notable in that "camote" is the Hispanicized form of the Nahuatl word for "sweet potato", indicating a prior visit by a Spanish ship from Mexico.

-Camotes Islands were previously a part of the Leyte province before being transferred to Cebu province during the American period.

-Modern times
+Administrative history and World War II

-In 1942 Japanese forces occupied Camotes Islands.
-In 1945 Japanese soldiers massacred almost all of the inhabitants in Pilar which led to a war crimes trial after the war.
-The liberation of the islands happened soon after the massacre when Philippine and American soldiers landed and fought the remaining Japanese soldiers in the Battle of Camotes Islands.
+Administratively, the Camotes Islands were previously part of Leyte Province before being transferred to Cebu during the American period.
+In 1942, Imperial Japanese forces invaded the Camotes Islands as part of their occupation of the Philippines in World War II.
+In 1945, Japanese soldiers massacred almost all the inhabitants of Pilar, which was counted among the war crimes in a later trial.
+Liberation of the islands happened soon after the massacre, when combined Philippine and American soldiers landed and fought the remaining Japanese troops in the Battle of Camotes Islands.

 Economy

 The predominant industries on the Camotes Islands are farming (including corn, rice, pigs, chicken and cattle), fishing and tourism.
+Major employers are CELCO (Camotes Electric Cooperative) and Kinoshita Pearl Farm.
+There is a small hospital, while Fiesta Mall – the first mall on the island – opened in 2015.
+(Note: An unconfirmed report gives a mall opening date of October 2014.)